 Assessment Rates are typically set on an annual basis.
 Each year, the Rhode Island Vaccine Assessment Program (RIVAP) VAC Sub-Committee recommends the assessment rates for the following state fiscal year.
 These recommendations are provided to the Director of Health for the Rhode Island Departmet of Health (RIDOH).
 Once the Director approves the rates, a notice containing the new rates will be posted to this website.
 The self-reporting assessment system is available for filing.
 Quarterly filings are due April 30, July 30, October 30, and January 30 for both child and adult covered lives.

-The 2023 Assessment Rate is determined annually in April by the RIVAP VAC Sub-Committee.
+The Assessment Rate is determined annually in Spring by the RIVAP VAC Sub-Committee.
 Click here to view the

 Assessment Rate Notification to Payers.